What are porcelain veneers?

 Fully cosmetic in nature, porcelain veneers are custom-made thin porcelain shells made in a dental laboratory.
 Veneers are placed onto the fronts of your visible teeth to improve their appearance and match the patient’s existing teeth.
 Veneers can cover various imperfections in shape, size, alignment, or color.
 Dr. DeStefano only uses porcelain veneers since their appearance closely resembles that of natural tooth enamel.

-What problems can veneers cover?
+What Issues can veneers fix?

 In reality, no one’s teeth are cosmetically perfect.
 However, if you have Dr. DeStefano apply porcelain veneers to your teeth, you’ll have a nearly flawless, beautiful smile.
 Veneers offer a great cosmetic improvement for various flaws including: